jotasprout/RoxorRescue2022/README.md

 **Submission Summary:** Collaborative, centralized, offline-first, search and rescue.

 **More Detailed Solution Description**

-- Eliminates cost of spray paint
-- Eliminates running out of spray paint
-- Eliminates need to carry bunch of spray paint cans
-- Consistent legibility of symbols and information
-- Centralization and consolidation of data
-- Eliminates having to clean off spray paint
-- Consistent data structure - in the past, different teams _"often used a derivative of the 'X'.
-Many improvised their own version, and some may not have used a marking system at all."_ (Miller) Also, from what I've read, there are multiple 'TFW' variants that, to this day, nobody knows the origin of.
-- No need to search for where 'X' may have been put by another team

 Application and system for collaborative, offline-first, search and rescue.
 Users can track structures searched and store data about such S&R which can be shared and synced between users and (after it is developed) between teams of users.

-In such a situation, #offlineFirst is a huge benefit.

 ## 5-12 Recon Operations (covered by RoxorRescue)
 - Identify buildings